 These are the main billing principles:

-- application licensing costs: at the beginning of each billing period (every 30 days) an invoice containing the application licensing costs and the IaaS costs is issued in advance to the customer.
+- product licensing costs: at the beginning of each billing period (every 30 days) an invoice containing the application licensing costs and the IaaS costs is issued in advance to the customer.
 The one-off cost is charged only in the first billing period

 - extra resources: if prepaid extra resources are defined, they are added into the same invoice of the licensing costs.
 If pay-as-you-go, at the end of the billing period, an invoice containing the pay-per-use costs is issued to the customer